9 Times When the Spanish Ya Will Come in Handy

 I hope this post lets you finally understand the word ya and all its different meanings.

 It is really not that difficult if the context is clear and you know what and when to use each option.
+Once you know what’s going on, then you can make a good guess as to what function ya is playing.

 Now grab a pencil and a piece of paper and start creating your own ya sentences.
 I am sure you can come up with much more examples than me!